ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 1F44C 1F3FE                                            ; fully-qualified     # 👌🏾 E1.0 OK hand: medium-dark skin tone
 1F44C 1F3FF                                            ; fully-qualified     # 👌🏿 E1.0 OK hand: dark skin tone
 ```
-The first column contains the UTF8 code for each emoji.
+The first column contains the UTF-8 code for each emoji.
 As you can read, the first one is the same and is the `ok_hand` emoji
 itself.
-The second code, is the skin tone.
-So we have the list of each skin tone available.
+The second code is for the skin tone, so we have a list of each available skin tone.

 ```go
 	tones := map[string][]rune{